-India became a Party to the WHO Framework Convention on Tobacco Control on February 5, 2004.
+India became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Roadmap to Tobacco Control Legislation: The Cigarettes and Other Tobacco Products (Prohibition of Advertisement and Regulation of Trade and Commerce, Production, Supply and Distribution) Act, 2003 (COTPA) is the principal comprehensive law governing tobacco control in India.
-The Act was passed before India became a party to the WHO Framework Convention on Tobacco Control.
+The Cigarettes and Other Tobacco Products (Prohibition of Advertisement and Regulation of Trade and Commerce, Production, Supply and Distribution) Act, 2003 (COTPA) is the principal comprehensive law governing tobacco control in India.
+The Act was passed before India became a Party to the WHO Framework Convention on Tobacco Control.
 In 2004, the Ministry of Health and Family Welfare exercised the powers granted to it in Section 31 of COTPA by promulgating a first set of rules, which, with respect to smoke free and tobacco advertising issues, have been stayed by court order or superseded.
 With respect to general enforcement of COTPA, G.S.R.
 1866(E) lists certain officers who are authorized to carry out the entry, search, and seizure provisions of the Act.

 With regard to tobacco advertising, promotion and sponsorship, G.S.R.
 345(E) amends the 2004 Rules by substituting new provisions on point of sale advertising and adding a definition of indirect advertising.
 G.S.R.
 619(E) provides additional point of sale rules, and G.S.R.
 786(E) establishes rules for television and film and print and outdoor media.
 G.S.R.
 708(E) updates the rules for television and film.
 Additionally, the Cable Television Networks (Regulation) Act, 1995 (CTNA) and its 2009 implementing rules prohibit direct advertising of tobacco products on Indian cable networks, but permit the indirect advertising of such products under certain circumstances.
 A subsequent Ministry of Information and Broadcasting Directive, however, appears to prohibit indirect advertising of tobacco products until guidelines called for by the CTNA Rules are issued.
 Finally, Guidelines issued pursuant to Section 5B(2) of the Cinematograph Act of 1952, require the Central Board of Film Certification to ensure that certain types of smoking scenes do not appear in movies.

 Packaging and labeling provisions are included in several implementing rules enacted following COTPA’s passage in 2003.
 G.S.R.
 182(E) (Packaging and Labeling Rules of 2008) contains certain definitions and establishes the components (i.e., content, size, rotation, etc.) of the health warnings, but various provisions in subsequent rules replace certain language in the 2008 regulations.
 For example, G.S.R.
-693(E) requires that health warnings be printed on external packaging such as cartons.
+693(E) requires that health warnings be printed, pasted or affixed on external packaging such as cartons.
 G.S.R.
-305(E) updates the definition of “package” and the location of the health warning, deleting the requirement that the warning be located on both sides of box and pouch type packs.
+305(E) updates the definition of “package” and the location of the health warnings, deleting the requirement that the warnings be located on both sides of tobacco product packaging.
 G.S.R.
-985(E) changes the rotation period of the health warnings from one year to two years and re-establishes the graphic health warnings published in G.S.R.
+985(E) changes the rotation period of the health warnings from one year to two years and re-establishes the warnings published in G.S.R.
 182(E).
 (G.S.R.
 985(E) caused the diseased lungs and scorpion health warnings to continue in effect instead of new health warnings which were supposed to come into force in December 2010.)
-G.S.R.
-417(E) establishes new graphic health warnings, which went into effect on December 1, 2011.
-The next round of graphic health warnings was issued in G.S.R.
-724(E), which went into effect on April 1, 2013.
-Provisions prohibiting misleading descriptors and obscuring the health warnings on the package remain in G.S.R.
-182(E) unaltered.
+The government implemented new rounds of warnings on December 1, 2011 (via G.S.R.
+417(E)) and on April 1, 2013 (via G.S.R.
+724(E)).

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.